There is Nothing Outside

 What possessed me to stare outside my bedroom window?
-The compulsion seemed to swallow me whole, just as the darkness did to our home.
+The compulsion seemed to swallow me whole, just as the darkness did our home.
 It began when I dug a ragged hole into the board using Father’s hunting knife so I could look out in secret.
 I knew Father didn’t want us to see what was there, but I was emboldened by a sudden notion.
-To hide the darkness, he boarded up every single window in the house, covering them with pink, delicate curtains— which, to me, looked more like a newborn’s flesh.
+To hide the darkness, he had boarded up every single window in the house, covering them with pink, delicate curtains— which, to me, looked more like a newborn’s flesh.
 Father gave his children Relief so we could go on without real light, using candles to make us feel as though it was still there, but it could never be real light.

-Was I going mad or had my sanity been returning?
-Frantic thoughts scurried around my mind like starving, pathetic mice.
-Staring down at the Relief I held, I knew I couldn’t give in.
-It was wrong— unnatural, I knew.
-But…I thought I knew better than to disobey.
+Didn’t I know better than to disobey?
 I wasn’t sure, but I knew something.
 I knew some indescribable, elusive something I couldn’t quite catch.
 And yet, I knew nothing at all.

 It started with a simple notion: I want my Mama.
 After she left us, he put everything she touched into an old room and boarded it shut.
 So, I protested.
 I protested in a way that only scared little girls knew how.
 I disobeyed in secret.
 I denied his comfort when his back was turned.
 I rejected the Relief he gave and stared at the nothingness outside from the hole I had made.